Summary:...

 1. Torque Requirement:

-The torque requirement of your application is a critical factor in selecting a planetary gear motor.
+planetary gear motor.
 Consider the load that the motor needs to drive and calculate the required torque.
 Ensure that the selected motor provides sufficient torque to handle the load without compromising performance.

 2. Speed Range: